rschristopher/rschristopher.github.io/src/pow/understand-the-terms.md

 * `previous block hash` -- a 32-byte field holding the SHA-256 of the previous block -- this ensures that no previous transaction was modified
 * `merkle root` -- a 32-byte field holding the Merkle tree of all transactions in the block

-When mining Bitcoin, only the `nonce` is directly modifiable.
+When mining Bitcoin, the `nonce` is directly modifiable to work on.
 However, modern ASICs will exhaust the 4-bytes of `nonce` instantly.
+Miners could potentially
-Miners can use the variance in the `timestamp`, artificially adjusting the `timestamp` such that it's still valid (according to the consensus rules).
+ use the variance in the `timestamp`, artificially adjusting the `timestamp` such that it's still valid (according to the consensus rules).
-But in practice this does not give sufficient search space for modern
+But in practice `nonce` and a handful of bits of `timestamp` do not give sufficient search space for modern
- ASIC miners (with all that hashing power)
+ ASIC miners (with all their hashing power)
  -- instead,
- modern ASIC miners modify the block, specifically the transactions themselves, adding `extranonce` which requires a new `merkle root` for every variation of the transaction list.
+ modern ASIC miners modify the transactions, typically the coinbase (the very first transaction in a block, which is usually paid to the miner), adding `extranonce` fields.
+ Because this modifies transactions this requires a new `merkle root` for every variation.

 The Merkle Root is a Bitcoin-specific
  [Merkle Tree](https://en.wikipedia.org/wiki/Merkle_tree)